 Golden Pledge: A Presidential Partnership for Student Success

-University of Iowa President Sally Mason has developed a new program that will double the impact of scholarship funds created or increased over the next five years.
-The Golden Pledge program will match the payout from new, privately funded endowed undergraduate scholarships of $100,000 or more.
+Former University of Iowa President Sally Mason developed a program that doubles the impact of endowed scholarship gifts.
+Newly hired University of Iowa President J. Bruce Harreld is continuing the Golden Pledge program which matches the payout from new, privately funded endowed undergraduate scholarships of $100,000 or more.
 Read more about the Golden Pledge program.

 Endowed Scholarship Support for Iowa's Student-Athletes